 Copyright and Video Games

-Copyright subsists in “works” and “subject matters other than works”.
-These works need to be put down in a material form (in writing) – i.e. it will not protect your ideas.
+Copyright exists in “works” and “subject matters other than works”.
+These works need to be put down in a material form – it will not protect your ideas.
 These works may include:

 Copyright and Music in a Video Game

 In any given musical work, there is generally more than one copyright owner.
 That is because music, like video games, is also made up of a series of components that attract copyright protection.

-When You Created It
+Music You Created

 Creative Common Music

-If you choose to use a song that is already made you might consider checking if it is available on the Creative Commons website.
+If you choose to use a song that is already made, you might consider checking if it is available on the Creative Commons website.
 Many musicians voluntarily decide to release their song under one of the Creative Commons licences.